 I’ve noted before that in many cases you can actually use a Chromebook to get through a Computer Science degree.
 That’s mainly due to having full access to Linux where it’s easy to install and use your programming tools of choice.
-For me, this semester was moved to all on-line coursework due to the pandemic but my Chromebook is still more than capable of doing what needs to be done.
+For me, this semester was moved to all online coursework due to the pandemic but my Chromebook is getting me through Computer Science college classes.

 By the way, Microsoft recently added Visual Code support for ARM-based Linux devices, so if you have one of those and need a coding environment, you’re good to go.

 My biggest fear, however, was when I found out we’d be using Zoom for our weekly instruction.
 Earlier this year, my Zoom experience on a Chromebook was marginal at best.
 However, these days, I’m having no issues running Zoom in my Chromebook browser, so it’s a non-issue.
 The integrated microphone and camera work just fine and I can use the chat features as well.

 Many of our coding assignments for this class are done in a fantastic online tool that I had never hear of before.

 It’s called Repl.it and allows me to write and run my code right in the browser.
 Additionally, I can share my code with anyone by sending them a link and even manage or track my code changes through GitHub.

 We do have a physical book for class but our professor also assigns YouTube instructional videos to watch as well as coding exercises from FreeCodeCamp and other sites.
 Obviously, these work in any browser, so the Chromebook handles them with ease.